 You have one chance, one last hail mary (moses?) to escape certain conviction: "Your honor?" you begin, "I would like to request a recess.
 I'll go home tonight and tomorrow I'll return to the court with all the evidence needed to prove my innocence."

 And to your great shock, the judge grants your request.

 Too ludicrous to believe?
-Well it happened for double-agent Evno Azef.
+Well it happened for double-agent Yevno Azef.
 He was on trial for taking the government's money to infiltrate the burgeoning socialist party in Tsarist Russia, while also assassinating major political figures for the soon-to-be-reds.